numpy/numpy/doc/source/reference/c-api/data_memory.rst

 carries with it the functions used at the time of its instantiation, and these will be used to reallocate or free the data memory of the instance.

+NumPy stores the memory handler state in a :py:mod:`context variable
+<python:contextvars>`, allowing different threads or async tasks to have
+independent configurations.
+See :ref:`context_local` for more information.

 .. c:type:: PyDataMem_Handler

     A struct to hold function pointers used to manipulate memory